viktor-vilkhovyi-staq/StaqWallet/README.md

 ### Usage

-To initiate the Wallet flow, import StaqWallet and utilize the `AppFlowCoordinator` it provides.
-To start the flow, firstly you need to initialize user and trigger Wallet flow using `AppFlowCoordinator` that provides `start` method.
-Here is a basic example:
+To initiate the Wallet flow, import StaqWallet and utilize the `ClosedWalletAppCoordinator` it provides.
+To start the flow, firstly you need to initialize user and trigger Wallet flow using `ClosedWalletAppCoordinator`:

 ```swift
 import StaqWallet